 Let me know if you come up with another international s’mores version.
 I’d love to hear what you come up with.
 In the meantime, I hope you try one of these treats as they are all deliciously naughty, and very messy!
 Enjoy!

-- One or two pieces of chocolate
+- 2 pieces of good quality chocolate

-- One large marshmallow
+- 1 large marshmallow preferably homemade

-Next, place the chocolate on top of one cookie/biscuit.
+- Next, place the chocolate on top of one cookie/biscuit.

-Top with the last cookie/biscuit and enjoy!
+- Top with the last cookie/biscuit and enjoy!

 - Make your own international combinations using other cookies/biscuits and chocolate.